Sunday, June 14, 2015

-There were two people confirmed healed and several demons cast out that were afflicting pain in several of them.
-At one point it appeared a pet dog was manifesting a devil and we rebuked the spirit and the dog immediately became quiet..
+There were two people confirmed healed and afflicting pain in several of them ceased.
+At one point it appeared a pet dog would not quit barking and we rebuked it and the dog immediately became quiet..

 We had a meal together, testified, taught, edified one anothers' faith, prayed for one another, and shared the Word of God.
 1Cor 14:26 What is it then, brethren?
 When ye come together, each one hath a psalm, hath a teaching, hath a revelation, hath a tongue, hath an interpretation.
 Let all things be done unto edifying.

 We were in agreement and like-minded even though we barely knew each other and came from very different backrounds.Phil 2:2 Fulfil ye my joy, that ye be likeminded, having the same love, being of one accord, of one mind..

 Oh yes, we met in a house.